LukeisStuff/bonusblocks/README.md

   + Baked Mud
   + Scorchedstone
   + Netherrack
+  + Baked Clay

 * Soul Slate
   + Generates in the bottom half of the nether
   + Crafted from 4 soulsand

 * Brimstone
   + Generates at the very bottom of the nether
   + Extremely hard to mine, like old obsidian
   + Crafted by blast smelting netherrack

 * Pumice and Molten Pumice
   + Generates in the lava oceans in the nether
   + Absorbs lava like a sponge absorbs water
+  + Hurts to walk on when molten
   + Cools down when placed in water

+* Rough Dirt
+  + Generates in the dryland biome
+  + Crafted with dirt and baked mud
+  + Doesn't turn into grass

+* Moss Block
+  + Replaces mossy stones in generation
+  + Converts blocks to mossy forms
+  + Drops 4 moss clumps when mined

+* Skull and Skull Lantern
+  + Generates like pumpkins in the nether
+  + Can be lit with a soulwax candle

 * Soul Wax Candle and Soul Wax
   + Crafted with soul wax and string
   + Soul wax is made from smelting soul sand
 * More Slabs
-  + 24 blocks now have slabs to go along with them
+  + 25 blocks now have slabs to go along with them
 * More Stairs
-  + 20 blocks now have stairs to go along with them
+  + 21 blocks now have stairs to go along with them
 * Pumpkin Pie
   + Acts like a cake with only 4 slices
 * Steel Door and Steel Trapdoor